mikemountain/fantasy-football-scoreboard/README.md

 # fantasy-football-scoreboard
 ![I promise to change this picture when I actually build my own](imgs/Scoreboard.jpg)

+### IMPORTANT NOTE
+So, Sleeper completely changed their API and now I can't get live score updates.
+This project is essentially worthless now, until I figure out how to read live point updates agan.
+I apologise to everyone who got their hopes up (myself included) and I really hope that this project doesn't end up a wasted of 100 hours of work.

 Display your favourite fantasy football team score on an raspberry pi powered LED matrix.
 Currently supports 64x32 boards only, and the Sleeper fantasy platform.

 ### Credit and inpsiration